bnarath/DataVisualization_with_LeafletJS/README.md

-# Visualizing EarthQuake Data with Leaflet
+# Visualizing EarthQuake Data with Leaflet JS and Mapbox API
 United States Geological Survey (USGS)[https://www.usgs.gov/]  is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 In this project, we retrieve and visualize the USGS data to better educate the public and other government organizations through appealing visuals using (leaflet.JS)[https://leafletjs.com/] and (mapbox api)[https://www.mapbox.com/].
 Along with the earthquake data, we also overlay a map to illustrate the relationship between tectonic plates and seismic activity for better insights.

 ## Data retrieval